- Mydata - Twitter - Youtube - Podcast - Papers

-The session will showcase four open-source projects that focus on data portability.
-We will start investigating how new business models can leverage data portability and what tools and technologies can support that.
-Following this overview we will then conclude the session with lessons learned from real cases on how to build user friendly data portability tools and experiences.
 In particular we will learn about: 1) Ocean Protocol, which combines economic incentives with embedded privacy and security features to revolutionise the concept of data portability under individuals control; 2) “Personium”, a Personal Data Store (PDS) solution that aims to facilitate data portability; 3) Data Transfer Project, an open source project making it easy for individuals to copy data from one online service provider to another and 4) fair&smart, a platform which connects individuals to organisations and provide them with tools to share and manage personal data,

 Categories of technologies include: Identity (e.g. DIDs) and Verifiable Credentials, Authentication (e.g. DID-Auth), Access Control, Aggregation and Federation (e.g. the new W3C ActivityPub and ActivityStreams2 specs), and Personal Data Store APIs (e.g. Solid).